Self Care During A Pandemic

 These are scary times!
 And even worse when you suffer from mental health issues!
 Now it’s more important than ever to take care of yourself mentally and physically!

 But how can you take care of yourself when you’re told to stay in your home, cancel everything and practice social distancing because there’s an unknown virus spreading out of control?!

 The panic, social distancing and uncertainty are all absolutely wrecking havoc on my mental health!

 I’m not the only one.
 Anxiety is at an all-time high these days as fear of the coronavirus has taken over the world.

 It’s the unknown that’s really scary.

 How bad is this gonna get?
 How long is this gonna last?
-Will I be okay?
-Will I survive?
+What if me or my kids get it?
+Will we be okay?
+Will we survive?
+What about finances?
 Are there enough medical supplies?
 Do I have enough food?

 What is Covid-19?